matthewearl/matthewearl.github.io/_posts/2021-06-20-quake-blender.md

 ## Introduction

 This week twenty-five years ago, Quake broke new ground in game engine realism.
-For the first time in a commericial game, fully texture mapped 3D scenes were rendered in real-time,  with pre-computed lightmaps adding an extra layer of atmosphere.
+It was one of the first commercial games to have fully texture mapped 3D scenes rendered in real-time,  with pre-computed lightmaps adding an extra layer of atmosphere.